-- As of December 31, 2016, the Company had availability of \$968.1 million under the revolving loan facility, taking into account an aggregate of \$5.3 million outstanding borrowings and letters of credit issued of \$26.6 million. - As of December 31, 2016, the Company has borrowed all \$350.0 million under the term loan A facility and repaid approximately CAD\$46.4 million and \$156.8 million, which when repaid, cannot be reborrowed.
-The term loan A facility is repayable in quarterly installments to commence on March 31, 2017 as follows: for the first eight quarters following December 16, 2016, 1.25% of the original principal amount of the term loan A facility outstanding on the Fourth Amendment date, for the ninth through sixteenth quarters following December 16, 2016, 1.875% of the original principal amount of the term loan A facility outstanding on the Fourth Amendment date, and for each quarterly installment after such sixteenth installment until December 16, 2021, 3.75% of the original principal amount of the term loan A facility outstanding on the Fourth Amendment date.
-The term loan A facility will mature on December 16, 2021, subject to a 91 day "springing" adjustment if the Term B loans are outstanding 91 days prior to the maturity date (January 6, 2021) of the Term B loans. - As of December 31, 2016, the Company has borrowed all \$1.3 billion under the terms of the term loan B facility and repaid approximately €510.0 million and \$16.5 million, which when repaid, cannot be reborrowed.
-The term loan B facility is repayable in quarterly installments of 0.25% of the aggregate principal amount of the relevant term loan B facility on the last day of each March, June, September and December of each year commencing on the last day of each month falling on or after the last day of the first full quarter following January 6, 2014, and continuing until the last day of each quarter period ending immediately prior to January 6, 2021; and one final installment in the amount of the relevant term loan B facility then outstanding, due on January 6, 2021.
-The term loan B facility will mature on January 6, 2021. - The interest rate applicable to any borrowings under the term loan A facility and the revolving loan facility will equal either LIBOR/euro interbank offered rate/CDOR plus 2.00% per annum or base rate/Canadian prime rate plus 1.00% per annum, subject to certain step-downs or step-ups based on the Company's total leverage ratio.
-The interest rate applicable to any borrowings under the term loan B facility will equal (a) for U.S. dollar term loans, either the base rate plus 1.50% or LIBOR plus 2.50%, and (b) for euro revolving loans, the euro interbank offered rate plus 2.75%, in each case subject to a step-down based on our total leverage ratio.
-For term loan B loans, the LIBOR rate cannot be less than 0.75%.
+- As of December 30, 2017, the Company had availability of \$976.0 million under the revolving loan facility, taking into account an aggregate of no outstanding borrowings and letters of credit issued of \$24.0 million. - As of December 30, 2017, the Company has borrowed all \$350.0 million under the term loan A facility and repaid approximately CAD\$83.4 million and \$156.8 million, which when repaid, cannot be reborrowed.
+The term loan A facility is repayable in quarterly installments which commenced on March 31, 2017 as follows: for the first eight quarters following December 16, 2016, 1.25% of the original principal amount of the term loan A facility outstanding on the Fourth Amendment date, for the ninth through sixteenth quarters following December 16, 2016, 1.875% of the original principal amount of the term loan A facility outstanding on the Fourth Amendment date, and for each quarterly installment after such sixteenth installment until December 16, 2021, 3.75% of the original principal amount of the term loan A facility outstanding on the Fourth Amendment date.
+The term loan A facility will mature on December 16, 2021.

+- As of December 30, 2017, the Company has borrowed all \$525.0 million under the terms of the term loan B facility and repaid approximately \$20.0 million, which when repaid, cannot be reborrowed.
+The term loan B facility is repayable in quarterly installments of 0.25% of the aggregate principal amount of the relevant term loan B facility on the last day of each March, June, September and December of each year commencing on the last day of each month falling on or after the last day of the first full quarter following December 18, 2017, and continuing until the last day of each quarter period ending immediately prior to December 18, 2024; and one final installment in the amount of the relevant term loan B facility then outstanding, due on December 18, 2024.
+The term loan B facility will mature on December 18, 2024. - The interest rate applicable to any borrowings under the term loan A facility and the revolving loan facility will equal either LIBOR/euro interbank offered rate/CDOR plus 2.00% per annum or base rate/Canadian prime rate plus 1.00% per annum, subject to certain step-downs or step-ups based on the Company's total leverage ratio.
+The interest rate applicable to any borrowings under the term loan B facility will equal the base rate plus 1.00% or LIBOR plus 2.00%.

 5.375% Senior Notes due 2022.
 On January 2, 2014, Darling Escrow Sub, a Delaware corporation and wholly-owned subsidiary of Darling, issued and sold \$500.0 million aggregate principal amount of its 5.375% Notes.
-The 5.375% Notes, which were offered in a private offering in connection with the VION Acquisition, were issued pursuant to a 5.375% Notes Indenture, (as supplemented, the "5.375% Indenture"), among Darling Escrow Sub, the Subsidiary Guarantors (as defined in the Original 5.375% Indenture) party thereto from time to time and U.S. Bank National Association, as trustee (the "5.375% Trustee").
+The 5.375% Notes, which were offered in a private offering in connection with its acquisition of its Darling Ingredients International business, were issued pursuant to the Original 5.375% Indenture, (as supplemented, the "5.375% Indenture"), among Darling Escrow Sub, the Subsidiary Guarantors (as defined in the Original 5.375% Indenture) party thereto from time to time and U.S. Bank National Association, as trustee (the "5.375% Trustee").
 For a description of the terms of the 5.375% Notes see Note 10 of Notes to Consolidated Financial Statements.